LibrariesHacked/schema-librarydata/docs/common-fields.md

 ---
 layout: default
 title: Common field standards
-description: Guidelines for common fields between datasets
+description: Guidelines for fields that are shared between datasets
 ---

 [&lt; Back to home](./)